tmissao/NodeExpressTemplate/README.md

 # express_template
-template to create an express rest server with tests
+template to create an express rest server